Child Custody Attorney Richard Sutherland

 The Wishes of the Child:

-In a case tried to the court (without a jury), the judge may interview a child who is 12 years of age or older about the child’s preference as to whom the child would prefer to have as the parent who has the exclusive right to designate the child’s primary residence in a custody proceeding.
+In a case tried to the court (without a jury), the judge may interview a child who is 12 years of age or older about the child’s preference as to whom the child would prefer to have as the conservator who has the exclusive right to designate the child’s primary residence in a custody proceeding.
 While the child’s preferences are a factor the court may take into consideration, that preference does not prevent the court from making a decision which is contrary to the wishes of the child.
 The child’s preference does not control the outcome of the case.
 The judge always retains the right to make decisions which judge believes are in the best interest of the child.

 Texas law also permits a jury to make a binding decision on the issue of child custody and if a jury trial occurs, the judge does not interview the child because the judge is not the trier of fact.

 The Texas Family Code authorizes the use of the Standard Possession Order of visitation in cases where the child is three years of age and older.
 Although labeled as the Standard Possession Order, the Family Code permits the parents to enter into an agreement which varies from the Standard Possession Order and, indeed, the Family Code requires the Court to craft an order of possession or access to the child for a parent whose work schedule makes the application of the Standard Possession Order impossible or unworkable.

 For a child less than three years of age, the Family Code confers upon the trial judge discretion to determine the amount of access and possession to the child by the non-custodial parent.
 There are multiple factors which the Court takes into consideration in determining the frequency of contact between a child less than three years of age and its noncustodial parent.